rshah-42/momentum-analysis/README.md

 ## Notes

-- This project uses monthly-adjusted close prices (automatically adjusted for splits/dividends).
+- This project uses monthly-adjusted close prices.
 - A 2-second pause is added between download batches to avoid hitting Yahoo Finance's rate limits.
 - You may change the timeframe depending on how far back you would like to analyze your stocks.

----

-## Why This Exists

-Momentum-based investing strategies look for consistent performers, not just one-off winners.
-This tool helps explore and rank those patterns in a simple, transparent way using real market data.

 ---